KarsKnook/Introduction-to-Git/01-basics.md

 Congratulations!
 You now know the basics of Git.
 Thank you for reaching the end of this workshop.</br>
 We hope you will complete our subsequent workshops. - RG

+# Bonus Material
+Check out [this project on Repl.it](https://repl.it/@rkclg/MathsCodingSocietyBonusMaterial#main.py) .
+Experiment and try coming up with more vector functions !